Asaf-Zanjiri/CTF-Writeups/README.md

 # CTF-Writeups
-I'll most likely forget to upload every writeup I do.
-But if I do remember, I'll upload it here
+I'll most likely forget to upload every writeup I make.
+But if I do remember, and it's clean, then I'll upload it here.